-Sometimes more information is needed to determine the internal condition of trees.
-Treecall Consulting has a range of equipment that can be used to carry out in-depth investigations to determine appropriate tree management recommendations.
+Sometimes more information is needed about the internal condition of trees and Treecall Consulting has a range of equipment that can be used to carry out in-depth investigations to determine appropriate tree management.

 PiCUS Sonic Tomograph

-A portable computer receives this information and displays a cross section of the trunk showing the variations in speed of the sound waves in different colours.
-The longer the wave takes to travel between sensors the more decayed or damaged the wood or more of an obstruction is present along that path.
+The results are shown as a cross section of the trunk showing the variations in speed of the sound waves in different colours.
 A brown or buff colour indicates good quality wood with insignificant strength loss.
-Purple, Blue and white colours indicate progressively greater decay or dysfunction, leading to hollows at the white end of the spectrum.
-The green colours indicate wood of intermediate characteristics.
-Here there is likely to be some incipient decay, or the beginning of alterations to wood characteristics.
+Purple, blue and white indicate progressively greater decay or dysfunction, white being the most significant and normally indicating hollows.
+The green colours indicate wood of intermediate characteristics, where there is likely to be some decay in its early stages.

-The Resi-PD 500 is a microdrill designed to record the resistance of wood to the passage of its drill through a trunk or branch.
-The drill bit is driven into the wood at the chosen points where information is needed about wood strength.
+The Resi-PD 500 is a microdrill that records the resistance of wood to the passage of its drill bit through a trunk or branch.
+Readings are taken just at the chosen points where information is needed about wood strength.

-Treecall Consulting takes chlorophyll fluorescence readings using a small hand held device called the ‘Pocket Pea’ produced by Hansatech.
-This instrument works by illuminating a dark adapted leaf with a very bright red LED typically for 1 second and recording the chlorophyll fluorescence signal that is emitted.
+Treecall Consulting takes chlorophyll fluorescence readings using a small hand-held device called the ‘Pocket Pea’, produced by Hansatech.
+This instrument works by illuminating a dark-adapted leaf with a very bright red LED for around 1 second and recording the chlorophyll fluorescence signal that is emitted.
 The values obtained can help us to assess the overall health of the tree and where some intervention, such as soil decompaction or fertilisation, may be beneficial to improve vitality.

 The air spade is a tool that enables the soil surrounding trees to be removed without damaging roots.